ukaea/imas_mapping_workshop/overview_presentation.md

 ## UDA — Plugins

 - The UDA plugins is where most of the work is done in the server
-- The plugins responsibility is to handle the request parsed from the server and return data back
+- The plugins responsibility is to handle the request parsed from the server and return data
 - Plugins can be written in any language but must be compiled into a shared library and present a C style entry function
 	- This entry function must match the name provided in the udaPlugins.conf
-- More details will be provided in the plugin workshop
+- More details will be provided in the plugin hands-on tomorrow

 ---
 ### UDA — Plugins - Entry Function